 Artistic Operations & Production Director

 Bryant Croyle originally joined the LSO staff in 2013 to assist with the development and management of community engagement programs.
-Now, as the Artistic Operations and Production Manager, Bryant calls upon 20 years of experience as a live production professional where he has worked locally and in Pittsburgh, Pa.
+Now, as the Artistic Operations and Production Director, Bryant calls upon 20 years of experience as a live production professional where he has worked locally and in Pittsburgh, Pa.